dgryski/go-perfbook/performance.md

    - adding a single item cache is good
    - removing time parsing and doing some integer math by hand is against faster
    - general algorithm is slow, you can be faster because you know more about your problem
+   - but the code is more closely tied to exactly what you need; harder to change

 Profile regularly to ensure the track the performance characteristics of your system and be prepared to re-optimize as your traffic changes.
 Know the